FIFA Club World Cup 2019 – match schedule and where to watch

 It took some time for FIFA to disclose which country would host the FIFA Club World Cup, but on the 3rd of June, the organisation announced that Qatar would be hosting the next two tournaments.
 These two events will serve as test events leading up to the 2022 FIFA World Cup.

-Despite being held in the smallest country so far, FIFA Club World Cup Qatar 2019 presented by Alibaba Cloud promises to be an exciting tournament.
+Despite being held in the smallest country so far the tournament in Qatar presented by Alibaba Cloud promises to be an exciting tournament.
 With seven participating teams going head-to-head in state-of-the-art stadiums, FIFA’s promising a “tournament like no other”.
 And in a few days, these teams will battle it out for this year’s FIFA Club World Cup Championship title.

 Initially, the games were scheduled to take place at three stadiums – Jassim bin Hamad Stadium, Khalifa International Stadium and the newly built Education City Stadium.